Glendale Police Recruitment - Employment Process

 STEP 3: Oral Board Interview & Written Essay

-Applicants who have successfully completed the preceding steps will be invited to an oral board interview.
+The most qualified applicants after the initial testing will be invited to an oral board interview.
 Candidates will be asked to write an essay during this portion of the process.
 This is the first step in the employment process for lateral applicants.

 STEP 4: The Background Interview